tdavis6/dailySummaryEmail/README.md

 ## Other Notes
 - Versioning follows [semver](https://semver.org).

-## Buy me a cup of coffee!
+## Buy me a cup of coffee ☕️!
-If you find value through this, and have all your personal financials taken care of, consider sponsoring me through [GitHub Sponsors](https://github.com/sponsors/tdavis6)!
+If you find this program to be valuable, and have all your personal financials taken care of, consider buying me a coffee me through [GitHub Sponsors](https://github.com/sponsors/tdavis6)!